CptGibbon/House-of-Corrosion/README.md

 * Does not require any leaks.

 ### The bad
-* Requires a use-after-free bug.
+* Requires a write-after-free bug.
 * Requires good heap control.

 ### The ugly
 * Requires guessing 4 bits of load address entropy.

 ### Outline
 The House of Corrosion shares similarities with the House of Orange but is updated to work around exploit mitigations introduced between GLIBC 2.23 and 2.27.
 Use it to drop a shell when the target binary is position-independent and does not leak the addresses of any of its components.
-It requires being able to write at least 10 bytes of consecutive data via a use-after-free (UAF) bug.
+It requires being able to write at least 10 bytes of consecutive data via a write-after-free (WAF) bug.
 Briefly, it works as follows:

-* Leverage a UAF bug and guess 4 bits of entropy to direct an unsortedbin attack against the `global_max_fast` variable.
+* Leverage a WAF bug and guess 4 bits of entropy to direct an unsortedbin attack against the `global_max_fast` variable.
-* Combine heap Feng Shui, the UAF bug and fastbin corruption to tamper members of the `stderr` file stream object.
+* Combine heap Feng Shui, the WAF bug and fastbin corruption to tamper members of the `stderr` file stream object.
 * Trigger `stderr` file stream activity to gain code execution.

 ## Primitives
 The House of Corrosion relies on three primitives provided by corrupting the `global_max_fast` variable via an unsortedbin attack.
 Once `global_max_fast` has been overwritten with the address of the unsortedbin, large chunks qualify for fastbin insertion when freed.
-When combined with a UAF bug, this yields three primitives:
+When combined with a WAF bug, this yields three primitives:

 ### Primitive one
 Freeing a large chunk will link it into the “fastbin” for its size, writing the address of that chunk into an offset from the first fastbin.
 This allows an attacker to overwrite an 8-byte-aligned quadword with a heap address; the target must reside at an address succeeding the first fastbin.